scotte/stash/README.md

 # Note: you must remove all local files that will now be linked by stow.
 # Otherwise, stow will fail and stash will be left in a bit of a broken state.
+# Stash should probably allow for idempotency here when the local branch
+# already exists.

 # Finally, lets initialize stash for the local system
 $ ~/stash/stash init